can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 `create-db-from-list` is an ordinary function in this case, not generic, and there is a `create-post-from-list` for posts.
-Now, during the development the structure of the database and posts inevitably changes and we need to handle that somehow and that's why database has `version` slot.
+Now, during the development, the structure of the database and posts inevitably changes and we need to handle that somehow and that's why database has `version` slot.